El Paso’s Boot Hill

 Visit our "Special Events" page to learn about some of the great events held at Concordia Cemetery.

-El Paso’s greatest historical landmarks.
+El Paso’s greatest historical landmark.
 The Concordia Heritage Association’s mission is to

 promote and support the renovation and preservation of Concordia Cemetery.